Akbar Hashemi Rafsanjani: 2009 election protests

 During the 2009 presidential election, Rafsanjani's former rival and incumbent president, Mahmoud Ahmadinejad, won a disputed landslide victory over challenger Mir-Hossein Mousavi.
 His daughter was arrested on 21 June by plain clothes Basij during the subsequent protest and later sentenced to six months in jail on charges of spreading propaganda against the Islamic Republic.

-Ayatollah Akbar Rafsanjani was chairman of the Assembly of Experts, which is responsible for appointing or removing the Supreme Leader, who has been rumored to not be in the best of health.
+Ayatollah Akbar Rafsanjani was chairman of the Assembly of Experts, which is responsible for appointing or removing the Supreme Leader, who had been rumored to not be in the best of health.
 After the disputed results of the election were certified by the Supreme Leader, Rafsanjani was reported to have called a meeting of the Assembly of Experts, but it is unknown what the outcome or disposition of this meeting actually was.
 During this time Rafsanjani relocated from Tehran to Qom, where the country's religious leaders sit.
 However, for the most part, Rafsanjani was silent about the controversial 12 June election and its aftermath.

 On 17 July 2009, Rafsanjani publicly addressed the election crisis, mass arrests and the issue of freedom of expression during Friday prayers.
 The prayers witnessed an extremely large crowd that resembled the Friday prayers early after the revolution.
 Supporters of both reformist and conservative parties took part in the event.
 During prayers, Rafsanjani argued the following:

 All of us the establishment, the security forces, police, parliament and even protestors should move within the framework of law...
 We should open the doors to debates.
 We should not keep so many people in prison.
 We should free them to take care of their families. ...
 It is impossible to restore public confidence overnight, but we have to let everyone speak out. ...
 We should have logical and brotherly discussions and our people will make their judgments. ...
 We should let our media write within the framework of the law and we should not impose restrictions on them. ...
 We should let our media even criticize us.
 Our security forces, our police and other organs have to guarantee such a climate for criticism.

 His support for the Green Movement reinvigorated his image among the urban middle-class segments of Iranian society who made up the bulk of the movement and solidified Rafsanjani's role as a backer of factions within Iran that advocated the reform of the system to ensure its survival.